SkyDude

 perform DEC corrections in one direction, and avoid backlash problems.

-polar-alignment within 0.1 degree, which is good enough for most
+provides is good enough for most

 imaging.